KmWahba808/AZ-900/README.md

 ---

-### 102. "An Availability Zone in Azure has physically separate locations <ins>across two continents</ins>."
+### 102. "An Availability Zone in Azure has physically separate locations <u>across two continents</u>."
 Is the underlined text correct?

 - [ ] A. No change is needed
 - [x] B. within a single Azure region